solodev/cloud-documentation/src/Overview/index.md

 **Name** | **Description**
 :--- | ---
-Click the digital wallet icon | Click this icon in to get the option **Sign In**.
+Click the digital wallet icon | Click this icon to get the option **Sign In**.

 <img src="../../../images/overview2.jpg" alt="overview2" style="width: 100%; display: block"></a>

 **Name** | **Description**
 :--- | ---
-Sign In | Choose this option to login.
+Sign In | Choose this option to log in.

 <img src="../../../images/overview4.jpg" alt="overview4" style="width: 50%; display: block"></a>